itsksaurabh/go-corona/README.md

 #### Available data sources:

-* **jhu** - https://github.com/CSSEGISandData/COVID-19 - Data repository operated by the Johns Hopkins University Center for Systems Science and Engineering (JHU CSSE).
+* **JHU** - https://github.com/CSSEGISandData/COVID-19 - Data repository operated by the Johns Hopkins University Center for Systems Science and Engineering (JHU CSSE).
 More data sources to be added later.

 ## Installation